majority-dev/Firebase.SDK/README.md

-## What is FirebaseCoreSDK
+## What is Firebase.Core.SDK

-FirebaseCoreSDK is .net core library for interacting with firebase database, Cloud Messaging and storage.
+Firebase.Core.SDK is .net core library for interacting with firebase database, Cloud Messaging and storage.
 Library is supposed to be used in server side apps.
-This code is based on https://github.com/shoaibshakeel381/FirebaseCoreAdmin
+This code is based on https://github.com/shoaibshakeel381/FirebaseCoreSDK
 But it has improved code organization with additional fixes and enhancements.
 It supports
 - Firebase Cloud Messaging (Tested Basic, Android and APNs Messaging modes, WebPush should work, but is untested)
 - Firebase Realtime Database (Basic Crud, no Offline or Streaming support)